PredixDev/px-demo/README.md

-#px-demo
+# px-demo

 ## Overview

-px-demo is a Predix UI component
+Px-demo is used as a template to build the component demos.
+These demos live on predix-ui.com

 ## Usage